 Technological advances have highly influenced the Healthcare sector in recent years.
 People from different professions develop efficient systems for better health facilities (Wilden et al., 2018, p.
 51).
 People face specific problems while bringing these biomedical technologies for public use.
-This literature review shall start with analysing entrepreneurs in healthcare, and then the innovative technologies being used in this sector will be studied.
+This literature review shall start with analyzing entrepreneurs in healthcare, and then the innovative technologies being used in this sector will be studied.
 This will be followed by the challenges faced in implementing such advanced procedures in healthcare and the relevant theoretical framework in the area.
 Finally, the chapter summary shall conclude this chapter.

 The introduction of advanced biomedical equipment has received a mixed response from professionals in this field and the public.
 Hospitals find it difficult to adopt such technologies because they have to shift their systems entirely to welcome the new tools.

 In Norway, the adoption of telehealth consultations was less than 1% despite high encouragement from the state towards it (Greenhalgh et al., 2017, p.
 156).
 According to Walia et al. (2019, p.
 1238), there are several barriers to implementing new technologies in health centres because the corresponding laws must be observed.
 Moreover, the high complexity of inventions naturally makes them tough to use in common facilities.
 One cannot guarantee the correct working of a device unless it is tested hundreds of times, and in the case of health equipment, the quality assurance has to be greater than usual.
-Consequently, the biomedical technology invented today shall have to wait years before it reaches widespread use (Setiawan, 2019, p.
+Consequently, the biomedical technology invented today must wait years before it reaches widespread use (Setiawan, 2019, p.
 847).
 This gap in the time frame then introduces more inventions, so there is always a need for upscale health facilities worldwide.

 From the developed research objectives, it can be easily identified that the research philosophy of positivism can help explore different challenges experienced by the healthcare sector's entrepreneurs in implementing advanced biomedical technologies.
 Moreover, the positivist research philosophy helped the researchers deduce the solutions for overcoming the experienced challenges by the healthcare entrepreneurs of the UK.
 Further, the researchers used the qualitative method of research so that the study may find a descriptive perception of participants related to the research topic.
 Moreover, the researchers used the primary data collection method.

 This primary data collection technique is an interview conducted with six participants, including three entrepreneurs and three employees working at medical healthcare who own their healthcare institute or are affiliated with any other major healthcare banner.
-The data was collected through interviews where the themes would be made according to the response of the participants.
+The data was collected through interviews where the themes would be made according to the participants' responses.
 This type of analysis helped the researcher conduct a thematic analysis based on the brief perception of participants on the phenomena.
 Contrarily, thematic analysis of the collected data enabled the researchers to identify the brief perception of the challenges faced by healthcare entrepreneurs in implementing bio-medical technologies in general healthcare practices.
 The time horizon for the selected research was based on the longitudinal time horizon, so the study can remain valid for future researchers who plan to research the same topic in the future time.

 By analyzing the above statement, it can be evaluated that entrepreneurs invest in advanced biomedical technology to improve healthcare quality and bring innovation to the treatment process to attract patients.
 Moreover, applying advanced biomedical technology increases the profitability of healthcare institutions by reducing operational costs.